 If you’ve never heard of Storm King Art Center, turn on Netflix & watch season 2, episode 9 of Master of None & you’ll completely understand why we decided to visit!
 Storm King Art Center is an open-air museum containing the largest collection of contemporary art sculptures in the United States.
 With over 500 acres of open-air goodness, you’re free to explore at your own pace & take in all of the amazing views.
 Although Storm King Art Center is open all year round, I highly suggest visiting in late September or early October — Storm King Art Center takes fall foliage to a whole new level.
 Both Alex & I were in awe with how beautiful the park was.

 After exploring Storm King Art Center, you’re probably hungry, thirsty, or both!
-If you’ve relied on public transportation up to this point, order an Uber and head to Beacon!
+If you’ve relied on public transportation up to this point, order an Uber & head to Beacon!
 Our Uber dropped us off at Hudson Valley Brewery, which is located on one end of Main Street.
-The brewery is known for their Sour IPAs but they have something to please everyone — from beers to ciders and wines!
+The brewery is known for their Sour IPAs but they have something to please everyone — from beers to ciders & wines!

 After relaxing at Hudson Valley Brewery, we set out to explore Main Street.
 There are so many cute boutiques & art galleries, it’s hard not to lose track of time.
 We eventually made our way down Main Street to 2 Way Brewing Company, & oh my, if you love BBQ, you must stop here!
 The brewery had such a fun vibe — so many board games, lots of beer, delicious food, & music.
 Plus, its a 5 minute walk to the train station, so it’s the perfect last stop in Beacon!